slovnicki/beamer/package/README.md

 These "Handlers" are called `BeamLocation`s.

 `BeamLocation`s cannot work by themselves.
 When the `URI` comes into the app through deep-link or as initial, there must be a decision which `BeamLocation` will further handle this `URI` and build pages for the `Navigator`.
-This is the job of `BeamerRouterDelegate.locationBuilder` that will take the "global state" and give it to appropriate `BeamLocation` which will create and save its own "local state" from it to use it to build pages.
+This is the job of `BeamerDelegate.locationBuilder` that will take the "global state" and give it to appropriate `BeamLocation` which will create and save its own "local state" from it to use it to build pages.

 ## BeamLocation